Last Revised: October 2021

 If you are under 13 years of age you MUST obtain parental consent before purchasing a ticket.

-3.3 TEAM AND BAZAAR / TEA TENT MARKET APPLICATIONS
+3.3 TEAM AND EXPO / TEA GARDEN MARKET APPLICATIONS

 Applications for joining The Big Church Day Out team are processed online via the BCDO instance of the PAAM Event Management Software developed and released by Hotbox Studios Ltd.PAAM is a highly secure online software package which handles all BCDO Team applications, and helps The Big Church Day Out staff manage the year-round administration involved with running the teams at the events.